AdobeDocs/analytics.en/help/technotes/processing-order.md

 ---
 # Processing order for data in Adobe Analytics

 Adobe offers many ways to alter or manipulate data before it appears in reporting.
-This page shows the order that various Adobe Analytics features process data.
+This page shows the order in which various Adobe Analytics features process data.
 You can use this list to troubleshoot data inconsistencies, or determine the best feature to use when data adjustments are necessary.

 ![Processing order](assets/processing-order.png)